dellameh/Networking/README.md

 # Networking
 This project works like malware.
-Capabilities:
+There is a multithreaded server that listens for incoming client connections over TCP.
+The server supports several operations such as:
 1. Take screenshots from the client's screen.
 2. Control the client's mouse.
 3. Access the client's directory lists.